Adding a Bullhorn Bridge Definition

 Note: The Prevalidate process confirms the Bridge definition is set up correctly; it does not post data in the database.
 Only the first 1,000 records of the import file will be displayed.

-14 When the validation process completes and the following message displays (Figure 10-60), click View Job Status to open the Job Status window or Return to Definition to open the Definitions window.
+14 When the validation process completes and the following message displays (

 Figure 10-60.
 Validated Message